All content that grows via organic search experiences decay. This means that, over time and for various reasons, those posts lose traffic.

 - Accounts for at least 1% of total content traffic (excluding traffic to non-content pages)

-You can approach content refreshes along a few mutually inclusive parameters.
+Armed with your list of suitable refreshment candidates, you can approach content refreshes along a few mutually inclusive parameters.
 A content piece may require just one of the following strategies or all of them.
 Choose your approach(es) based on the reason for the decay.

 This is the most common way to update a post.
 Make it bigger, longer, broader or more comprehensive.